Synerty/rapui/README.md

 * Twisted HTTP File Downloader
 * Consistent request data, providing a Bytes IO like oboject and switching to a NamedTemporaryFile if fileno, or name is called, or the data exceeds 5mb.
+* Support for single page applications

 # TODO

-* Redirects from / to /index.html

 Unit tests for :
 * Creating resource trees